primer/react/contributor-docs/authoring-css.md

 ### CSS classnames

-When component classnames are compiled, they receive a prefix of the component name `prc-{component}-` and a suffix of a random hash.
+When component classnames are compiled, they receive a prefix of the component name `prc-{folder}-{local}-` and a suffix of a random hash.

 ```css
 /* Before compilation */